Mohamednajdawi/quiz_hub/docs/blog/social-media-posts.md

 "Students waste time making flashcards and quizzes instead of studying."

 [0:15-0:25] Solution
-"Quiz Hub uses AI to generate study materials from your PDFs in seconds."
+"Progrezz uses AI to generate study materials from your PDFs in seconds."

 [0:25-0:30] CTA
 "Start learning smarter.
-Free at quizhub.com"
+Free at progrezz.com"
 ```

 ### 60-Second Feature Demo
 ```
 [0:00-0:10] Intro
-"Here's how Quiz Hub transforms your study routine"
+"Here's how Progrezz transforms your study routine"

 [0:10-0:20] Upload
 "Upload a PDF or paste a URL"